nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected:
        - All customers with `alex` or `david` in their names are listed.
 A success message shown in the status message.
        - If you are using the default sample data, the customer `Alex Yeo` and `David Li` will be listed in the customer list.

+3. Finding customer who does not exist in the address book.

+    1. Prerequisites: Customer with name containing `khengyang` (case-insensitive) does not already exist in the address book.

+    2. Test case: `findcustomer khengyang` <br>
+       Expected: No customers listed.
+A success message shown in the status message.
+A message informing user that no related customers are found is shown in the customer list.

 ### Editing an existing customer